rackspace/php-opencloud/docs/userguide/factories.md

 ===============

 Much of the work in <b>php-opencloud</b> is handled by _factory methods_.
-These are special functions that return a specified object.
+These are special methods that return a specified object.
 For example, to work with an instance of a service, use the factory method on the top-level provider object: